-Resilio Studio is a social enterprise.
+Resilio Studio is a social business.
 We are an issues-driven and solutions-focused design practice that embodies the positive, transformative change needed to thrive in the face of the immense challenges of the 21st century.
 We believe there is an urgency to this project and the time to start is now.

 The Power of Design